 Where a person has been charged with incitement, the venue for trial is the same as for the offence incited.
 Therefore, incitement to commit a summary offence is only triable summarily and incitement to commit an indictable only offence may only be tried on indictment.

-A person is guilty of attempting to commit an offence under the Criminal Attempts Act 1981 (CAA 1981), section 1(1) if s/he does an act which is more than preparatory to the commission of the offence with the intention of committing an offence.
+A person is guilty of attempting to commit an offence under the Criminal Attempts Act 1981 (CAA 1981), Section 1(1) if they do an act, which is more than preparatory to the commission of the offence, with the intention of committing an offence.

-In each case it is a question of fact whether the accused has gone sufficiently far towards the full offence to have committed the actus reus of the attempt.
-If the accused has passed the preparatory stage, the offence of attempt has been committed and it is no defence that s/he then withdrew from committing the completed offence.
+In each case it is a question of fact whether the accused has gone sufficiently far towards the full offence to have committed the act of the attempt.
+If the accused has passed the preparatory stage, the offence of attempt has been committed and it is no defence that they then withdrew from committing the completed offence.

-There are certain offences where recklessness is sufficient mens rea for the full offence.
+There are certain offences where recklessness is a sufficient mental state in order to commit the full offence.
 However, for an attempt, the prosecution must prove that the defendant had the intent to commit the offence.

 For example, although the full offence of causing criminal damage to property can be committed either intentionally or recklessly, it will only be proper to charge a person with attempting to cause criminal damage with intent to damage property and not simply attempting to cause criminal damage by being reckless.

 However, where recklessness as to other circumstances may suffice for the full offence, recklessness may also suffice for the attempt.
-For example, in Attorney General's Reference No. 3 of 1992 (1994) 2 All ER 121, on a charge of attempted aggravated arson contrary to section 1(2) Criminal Damage Act 1971, it was sufficient for the prosecution to establish a specific intent to cause damage by fire and that the defendant was reckless as to whether life would thereby be endangered.
-It was not necessary to prove that the defendant intended that the lives of others would be endangered by the damage (see further Archbold 33-128).
+For example, in Attorney General's Reference No. 3 of 1992 (1994) 2 All ER 121, on a charge of attempted aggravated arson, contrary to section 1(2) Criminal Damage Act 1971, it was sufficient for the prosecution to establish a specific intent to cause damage by fire and that the defendant was reckless as to whether life would thereby be endangered.
+It was not necessary to prove that the defendant intended that the lives of others would be endangered by the damage.

 Although it is not possible to attempt to aid and abet, it is possible to charge the aiding and abetting of an attempt.

-A person may fail to carry through the offence because it is not possible for her/him to do so.
-It is necessary to ascertain why the attempt has not succeeded in order to determine if s/he can still be prosecuted for attempting to commit an offence.
-There is a crucial distinction between what is factually impossible and what is legally impossible (see further Archbold 33-129).
+A person may fail to carry through the offence because it is not possible for them to do so.
+It is necessary to ascertain why the attempt has not succeeded in order to determine if they can still be prosecuted for attempting to commit an offence.
+There is a crucial distinction between what is factually impossible and what is legally impossible.

-If a defendant is charged with an attempt and the evidence goes to show that s/he in fact completed the offence, s/he may still nevertheless be found guilty of an attempt: Criminal Law Act 1967, section 6(4) for trials on indictment (Archbold 4-455).
-At common law for summary trials, see Webley v Buxton 2 All E.R.
+If a defendant is charged with an attempt and the evidence goes to show that they in fact completed the offence, they may still nevertheless be found guilty of an attempt: Criminal Law Act 1967, Section 6(4) for trials on indictment.
+At common law for summary trials - Webley v Buxton 2 All E.R.
 595. The defendant cannot also be found guilty of the completed offence.

-The actus reus is the agreement.
-This cannot be a mere mental operation; it must involve spoken or written words or other overt acts.
-If the defendant repents and withdraws immediately after the agreement has been concluded, s/he is still guilty of the offence.
+The agreement cannot be a mere mental operation; it must involve spoken or written words or other overt acts.
+If the defendant repents and withdraws immediately after the agreement has been concluded, they are still guilty of the offence.
 Withdrawal from it goes to mitigation only: R. v.
 Gortat and Pirog Crim.L.R.
 648.

 There must be an agreement to commit the criminal offence, but the motives of the conspirators are irrelevant.
 For example, in Yip Chiu-Cheung v The Queen (1994) 2 All E.R.
 924, the fact that one conspirator was an undercover police officer who only entered the conspiracy to catch drug dealers did not prevent the offence of conspiracy from being committed.